-- Provide research support for the various Follow-Up efforts defined for reaching "at-risk" student populations, as well as special populations (International Students, Basic Skills, DSPS, EOPs, Former Foster Youth, Veterans, Returning Adults, etc.). - o Identify students with an undecided major; provide contact information to program faculty so that they can reach out to these students. - Support the evaluation of workshops provided to students (Choosing a Major, Career Panels, Probation/PASS, etc.) - Support the research and evaluation of a potential faculty/student connections program
+- Provide research support for the various Follow-Up efforts defined for reaching "at-risk" student populations, as well as special populations (International Students, Basic Skills, DSPS, EOPs, Former Foster Youth, Veterans, students over the age of 25, etc.). - o Identify students with an undecided major; provide contact information to program faculty so that they can reach out to these students. - Support the evaluation of workshops provided to students (Choosing a Major, Career Panels, Probation/PASS, etc.) - o Support the research and evaluation of a potential faculty/student connections program